 Introduction to SQL Cross Join

-Let us study about SQL Cross Join.
-In SQL, Cross Join is a clause that is used to join records from two or more tables based on a related field common in both the tables.
+In SQL, Cross Join is a clause used to join records from two or more tables based on a related field common in both tables.
 Normally, we can say that a SQL Cross Join operates a join process that returns the Cartesian product of two or more tables.
-In the Cartesian join, the rows in the first table are paired to the row in the second table having a common column to produce the result set which is the combination of all rows from both the table data.
-Thus, we can also compare this SQL Cross Join clause to the Inner Join clause where the join condition is always calculated to either true or where the join condition or statement is not included in the SQL query.
+In the Cartesian join, the rows in the first table are paired with the row in the second table having a common column to produce the result set, which combines all rows from both table data.
+Thus, we can also compare this SQL Cross Join clause to the Inner Join clause, where the join condition is always calculated to either true or where the join condition or statement is not included in the SQL query.

 We can consider the following basic syntax for this Cross Join clause in SQL: